attr0/OpenVPN-soga/readme.md

 docker logs <your_container_name>
 ```

-Start up the container, and print the log
+Startup the container, and print the log.

-In case you need to change your configuration
+In case you need to change your configuration.

 ```bash
 docker restart <your_container_name>